apideck-libraries/portman/README.md

   - [x] Inject Postman with Pre-request scripts on a collection or operation level
   - [x] Modify Postman requests
 - [x] Upload the Postman collection to your Postman app
-- [x] Test the Postman collection through Newman
+- [x] Test the Postman collection with Newman
 - [x] Manage everything in config file for easy local or CI/CD usage

 ## Getting started

 1. Install Portman
-2. Initialize Portman CLI configuration through the command: `$ portman --init`
+2. Initialize Portman CLI configuration by running: `$ portman --init`

 OR

 1. Install Portman
-2. Copy `.env.example` to `.env` and add environment variables you need available to your collection.
+2. Copy `.env.example` to `.env` and add environment variables you need available to your collection
-3. Copy/rename and customize each of the \_\_\_\_.default.json config files in the root directory to suit your needs.
+3. Copy/rename and customize each of the \_\_\_\_.default.json config files in the root directory to suit your needs
 4. Start converting your OpenAPI document to Postman

-All configuration options to convert from OpenAPI to Postman can be on the [openapi-to-postman](https://github.com/postmanlabs/openapi-to-postman/blob/develop/OPTIONS.md) package documentation.
+All configuration options to convert from OpenAPI to Postman can be found in the [openapi-to-postman](https://github.com/postmanlabs/openapi-to-postman/blob/develop/OPTIONS.md) package documentation.

 ## Installation